gysel/HSR-Timetable/README.md

 The complete source code is put under the [GPLv3](http://www.gnu.org/licenses/gpl.html) license, so that everyone is forced to publish improvements.

-Please send me a pull request on Github if you improved one of the scripts.
+Please note that [ActionBarSherlock](https://github.com/JakeWharton/ActionBarSherlock) and [ViewpagerLibrary](https://github.com/JakeWharton/Android-ViewPagerIndicator) are written by Jake Wharton and licensed under the Apache License.

 Disclaimer
 ----------

-This App is inofficial and not supported by the HSR.
+This App is officially approved and supported by the HSR.